SidneyBuckner/daily-coding-problem-2024/1-arrays/4-Greatest-Index-In-Array/day1/attempt2/results.md

 idk yet!

 ### Time to solve
-Took 21 minutes for a solution that was incorrect.
+Took 15 minutes for a solution that was correct but had a bug in my Code that delayed my solution a few minutes.

-### Time to understand
-N/A Need to come back to my Figma at a later time to help me understand better.